-26.8 Compensation for Degree Stipends
+26.726.8 Compensation for Degrees Stipends

+Employees who have earned a degree from an accredited college or university and has submitted a transcript to Human Resources upon hire or by July 1, will receive an annual pay enhancement (prorated upon hire or move to a WFSE represented position), based on the degree enhancement procedure.
 One Renton Technical College degree stipend will be paid annually to each qualifying employee who has earned and submits transcript verification of their degree.
-A degree stipend of \$100.00 will be paid annually if the employee's highest degree is an associate degree.
-A degree stipend of \$200.00 will be paid annually if the employee's highest degree is a bachelor's degree.
-A degree stipend of \$300.00 will be paid annually if the employee's highest degree is a master's degree.
+A degree stipendpay enhancement of \$150.00 will be paid annually if the employee's highest degree is an associate degree.
+A degree stipendpay enhancement of \$250.00 will be paid annually if the employee's highest degree is a bachelor's degree.
+A degree stipendpay enhancement of \$350.00 will be paid annually if the employee's highest degree is a master's degree.